Government Aid

 Where Can I Find Government Aid Programs for Seniors?

-This guide does not cover each and every program available.
+This guide does not cover every program available.
 To explore options not listed here, contact your local senator.
 Each senator has staff to advise you on smaller programs specific to your community.
 Your congressional representatives also have staff specialists on senior affairs.

 Another option for assistance is your local Area Agency on Aging.
 Here, you find professionals who know senior assistance programs inside out.
 These folks can also help with applications.
 Meanwhile, the Administration for Community Living takes both national and community-focused approaches to advocate for seniors.
 It assists with legal matters, long-term care, health insurance counseling, and even elder abuse protection.
 Last but not least, check out the Additional Resources section at the bottom of this guide.